 - Now choose Shut down or sign out > Shut down from the menu.

 Another way to force your PC to shutdown is by using the shutdown command.
 To do that, just do the following:

-- Press Windows Key + R to open the run dialog.
+- Press Windows + R to open the Run dialog.

 - Enter shutdown /s in the input field and press Enter or click OK.

 Once you uninstall the antivirus, check if the problem still appears.
 If so, you might want to switch to a different antivirus solution.
-There are many great antivirus tools available, and if you’re looking for a new antivirus, we strongly suggest you try Bitdefender or Bullguard.
+There are many great antivirus tools available, and if you’re looking for a new antivirus, we strongly suggest you try ESET Internet Security.

-If you’re using multiple monitors, or laptop along with another monitor it’s advisable to disconnect your second monitor before turning off your computer.
-Some users say that this works, but this also isn’t a permanent solution, it’s just a workaround.
+If you’re using multiple monitors or laptops along with another monitor, it’s advisable to disconnect your second monitor before turning off your computer.
+Some users say that this works, but this also isn’t a permanent solution.
+It’s just a workaround.